 During the coronavirus pandemic, alumni are coming to the aid of their communities—in their hometowns, across the country and around the world.
-Here are a few examples of the many ways Colonials are impacting lives and inspiring hope.
+Here are a few examples of the many ways CCAS community members are impacting lives and inspiring hope.

 As a volunteer emergency medical technician (EMT) in Bergen County, N.J., Anthony Arias, BA ’11, has responded to a gamut of calls from elderly people in distress to drug overdoses to traffic accidents.
 A financial services entrepreneur and Columbian College National Council member, Arias knows every time he climbs into an ambulance, he faces a dangerous uncertainty.
 “Until you arrive at the scene, you don’t know what you’ll find,” he said.